delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A8b_Announcements_of_Jan_4_2026/README.md

 Dear Class,

-For those ready for their viva this coming week, please sign up using the Google Docs sheet, which we are sending via WhatsApp.
+For those ready for their viva this coming week, please sign up using the Google Docs sheet, which we will be sending via WhatsApp.

 There are three available time slots: